arpansahu/common_readme/AWS Deployment/Postgres.md

-## Postgresql Server
+## PostgreSQL Server

-IT would be a nightmare to have your own vps to save cost and not hosting your own postgresql server.
+It would be a nightmare to have your own VPS to save cost and not hosting your own PostgreSQL server.
+This guide explains how to set up a production-ready PostgreSQL server on an Ubuntu machine from scratch, accessible from the same server, local LAN, and public static IP (via router port forwarding).
+The setup focuses on simplicity, security, and long-term stability.

-postgresql_server can be access accessed
+### Prerequisites

+Before installing PostgreSQL, ensure you have:

+1. Ubuntu / Debian server
+2. Root or sudo access
+3. Static public IP (if accessing from outside)
+4. Router access for port forwarding configuration
+5. Port 5432 available

-### Installing PostgreSql
+### Installing PostgreSQL

 1. Update the package list to make sure you have the latest information